kemkemG0/course_solver/README.md

 When registering for a course, you can create an optimal timetable so that class times do not overlap.

 ### Note: This is a browser extension
-You can download from here(https://greasyfork.org/ja/scripts/448014-ubc-course-solver)
+You can install to your browser from here(https://greasyfork.org/ja/scripts/448014-ubc-course-solver)

 ## How to use